top of page

 Before the Presbyterian Church was established in Heidelberg, the Presbyterians worshipped at the Wesleyan Methodist Church.
 Their presence was welcomed by the Methodist Congregation – After the 2nd Anglo-Boer War, Heidelberg experienced a mini-boom as people returned to the goldfields (there were at least 14 mines around Heidelberg at the time) and a depot of the South African Constabulary was established in Heidelberg.
 This added to the still fairly strong Scottish representation in the town.

-Source: Archives of the Heidelberg Presbyterian Church and the Peter Hurter Report.
+Sources: The underlying historical archives of the Heidelberg Presbyterian Church, and the specialized architectural heritage overview compiled in the Peter Hurter Report.

 bottom of page